 The Company places utmost priority on maintaining the highest level of corporate governance in all our operations across the Group.
 In particular, we focused on three areas that are critical to the sustainability of our business operations: (i) a sound risk management framework and internal control system; (ii) a strengthened internal audit function; and (iii) a culture of due process through formal policies and procedures for proper governance and compliance.
-Our outsourced internal auditor, Messrs Azman Wong Salleh & Co. reports its' findings of various business and support units to the Audit & Risks Management Committee on a quarterly basis.
+Our internal auditor, reports its' findings of various business and support units to the Audit & Risks Management Committee on a quarterly basis.